tetracorp/k240/docs/_posts/2018-06-19-3-ax-zilanths.md

 : Equivalent to Command Centre.
 Required to start new colony.

 Subspace Detectors
 : Increases the chances of spotting Terran spy satellites.
-The base chance is 1% plus a cumulative 1% per day, and each additional Sensory Matrix and Subspace Detectors adds another chance per day, although a colony will never build more than one of each, for a maximum of three chances per day.
+The base detection rate is 1% plus a cumulative 1% per 16 days, and each additional Sensory Matrix and Subspace Detectors adds another detection attempt per day, although a colony will never build more than one of each, for a maximum of three chances per day.

 Turret
 : A plasma turret which deals 5 damage, the same as Terran plasma turrets.